yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

 ### 4. Map to new FederatedPerson and introduce a common User interface

-Cached FederatedPerson is mainly independent to existing User.
-At every place of interaction we have to enhance persistence & introduce a common User interface.

 1. We map PersonId.asWbfinger() to FederatedPerson.ExternalID (e.g. 13@some.instan.ce).
 2. We will have no semantic mismatch.

 We can use forgejo code (like star / unstar fkt.) after refactorings only.
+At every place of interaction we have to enhance persistence (e.g. a find may have to query two tables now) & introduce a common User interface.

 We introduce new model & persistence.